 - The petitioner in Medellin v.
 Texas and Medellin v.
 Dretke, in which the U.S. Supreme Court addressed the U.S. constitutional issues arising from the President’s and individual Mexican nationals’ efforts to enforce the ICJ judgment in Avena.

-- A tire manufacturing company in successful and favorably settled ICDR and CPR arbitrations, respectively, involving a US$20 million dispute over a contract to provide tires for a mining equipment manufacturer.
+- A tire manufacturing company in successful and favorably settled ICDR and CPR arbitrations, respectively, involving a $20 million dispute over a contract to provide tires for a mining equipment manufacturer.

-- A Brazilian battery manufacturing company in a successful ICC arbitration involving US$25 million in damages over a contract purchase price dispute.
+- A Brazilian battery manufacturing company in a successful ICC arbitration involving $25 million in damages over a contract purchase price dispute.

-- A Chilean natural gas company in an ICC arbitration involving a US$200 million dispute over a long-term supply agreement that settled on favorable terms.
+- A Chilean natural gas company in an ICC arbitration involving a $200 million dispute over a long-term supply agreement that settled on favorable terms.

 - The United Nations High Commissioner for Human Rights as amicus curiae before the U.S. Supreme Court in Boumediene v.
 Bush and Al Odah v.
 United States, arguing that the continued detention of prisoners at Guantánamo Bay and the procedures of the military tribunals established to try those prisoners breached the international treaty obligations of the United States.